Skip to content

 BusoshokuBuso, Armament6005,000 Robux or quest grind

-ConquerorHaoshoku, CoC2,400Random unlock chance from defeating raid bosses
+ConquerorHaoshoku, CoC2,400Random unlock from defeating raid bosses

-These three Haki abilities unlock progressively over your character's lifespan.
-Observation is the first one most players get, and Conqueror is essentially endgame-only.
+These three unlock progressively over your character's lifespan.
+Observation comes first and most players get it right around the mid-game mark.
+Conqueror is essentially endgame-only โ€” if you're not level 2,400, don't worry about it yet.

 Observation Haki (Instinct/Ken)

-How to use Observation effectively - **Pre-activate before combat.** Toggling Instinct mid-fight wastes your first dodge window. - **Pay attention to indicator color.** Red indicators are unblockable burst moves; yellow indicators are stuns or projectiles you can sidestep. - **Don't spam dodge.** Most fruits have a follow-up move queued behind their main; if you dodge the first, brace for the second within 0.6 seconds.
+• Don't spam dodge.
+Most fruits have a follow-up move queued behind their main hit โ€” if you dodge the first, brace for the second within 0.6 seconds.

-Observation in PvP Top-tier PvP players have Observation on at all times.
-The dodge window is consistent enough that an experienced player can sidestep 90% of single-target attacks, which is the entire reason combos start with stuns instead of straight damage.
+Top-tier PvP players keep Observation on at all times.
+The dodge window is consistent enough that an experienced player can sidestep 90% of single-target attacks.
+That's exactly why combos in this game start with stuns instead of straight damage โ€” it's all designed around the fact that good players have Instinct running.

 Busoshoku Haki (Buso/Armament)

-How to unlock You have two paths: 1. **Buy:** 5,000 Robux from the in-game premium menu — instant unlock 2. **Grind path:** Complete a chain of Sea 2 quests starting at the Diamond NPC.
-The grind path requires landing 5,000 melee hits + defeating the Diamond boss 5 times.
-Most players go grind for the 0-Robux route.
+2. 2Grind path: Complete a chain of Sea 2 quests starting with the Diamond NPC.
+Requires landing 5,000 melee hits and defeating the Diamond boss 5 times.
+Most players go this route since it costs zero Robux.

-Buso color customization Once unlocked, Buso defaults to standard black.
-You can customize the color through the Buso color shop (in Sea 2 Hot and Cold) — different colors are purely cosmetic but signal endgame status.
+Once unlocked, Buso defaults to standard black.
+You can customize the color through the Buso color shop in Sea 2 Hot and Cold โ€” different colors are purely cosmetic but they absolutely signal endgame status to other players.

-Buso usage Buso passively activates when you hit anything.
-It's not a toggleable ability — it's always on for damage purposes once unlocked.
-The 25% damage bonus is multiplicative on top of your stat damage and is the single biggest power jump available between level 300 and level 1,000.
+Buso passively activates when you hit anything โ€” it's not a toggleable ability.
+Once unlocked it's always on for damage purposes.
+The 25% damage bonus is multiplicative on top of your stat damage and is genuinely the single biggest power jump available between level 300 and level 1,000.
+No single sword upgrade or fighting style swap comes close.

 Conqueror Haki (Haoshoku/CoC)

 What it does: Conqueror is the rarest and most powerful Haki.
-When activated, it stuns all enemies within a radius for ~3 seconds and applies a damage debuff.
-In PvP, Conqueror is a hard combo opener — landing it locks the enemy in place for the longest stun in the game.
+When activated, it stuns all enemies within a radius for roughly 3 seconds and applies a damage debuff.
+In PvP, Conqueror is a hard combo opener โ€” landing it locks the enemy in place for the longest stun in the game.
+The first time I landed it in a real fight I immediately understood why people grind for this.

-How to unlock Conqueror is **not unlocked through purchase**.
+Conqueror is not unlocked through purchase โ€” there's no shortcut here.
 It's a random drop from defeating any raid boss in Sea 3.
 The drop rate is approximately 10% per kill, and you need to be a level-2,400+ player to even qualify for the roll.

 The grind: defeat raid bosses repeatedly until the unlock procs.
-Average run count to unlock is 8-12 raid kills.
-Some unlucky players take 30+ attempts.
+Average run count is 8-12 raid kills.
+Some unlucky players take 30+ attempts โ€” I've seen it happen.

-Conqueror in PvP Conqueror is the kingmaker move in any 1v1.
-Activating it during a clean opening gives you a guaranteed 3-second stun window — enough time to chain a full Kitsune or Dragon combo.
+Conqueror is the kingmaker move in any 1v1.
+Activating it during a clean opening gives you a guaranteed 3-second stun window โ€” enough time to chain a full Kitsune or Dragon combo.
 The cooldown is 30 seconds, so you typically get one Conqueror window per fight.
+Use it right.

-Conqueror in PvE Less impactful but still useful — Conqueror clears trash mobs around bosses and gives you breathing room during raid waves.
-Save it for moments when you're surrounded; otherwise let your fruit AoE handle clear.
+Less impactful but still useful โ€” Conqueror clears trash mobs around bosses and gives you breathing room during raid waves.
+Save it for moments when you're surrounded; otherwise let your fruit AoE handle the clear.

 Haki upgrade paths